mesmotronic/atari-st/README.md

 It’s not just a pic, vid, or animation on the monitor – it’s a proper, fully working [Atari ST](https://www.hatari-emu.org/) you can mess about with in real-time, right here in your web browser.

-Built using [Three.js](https://threejs.org), because like the Atari ST it's brilliant and offers _Power Without The Price_.
+Built with [Three.js](https://threejs.org), because like the Atari ST it's brilliant and offers _Power Without The Price_.

+(Click here)[https://mesmotronic.github.io/atari-st] to check out the awesome little green 3D desktop!

 ## Models